f3d0r/aspace-api-docs/source/includes/_errors.md

 20 | Missing Body - The request requires a body, but one was not sent with the request. | 422 21 | Invalid Occupancy Status - An invalid occupancy status was given as part of the request.
 Only "T", "F", and "N" are allowed. | 422
 23 | Pin expired - An expired PIN was sent as part of the request during the authentication.
 A new PIN must be requested and used. | 403
+24 | Invalid Spot ID - No parking spots exist with the given Spot ID exist in the database. | 404 25 | Invalid Spot or Block ID - No parking spots exist with both the given Spot and Block IDs in the database. | 404

 The aspace API uses the following custom success codes indicating behavior that is intended: